kostya-leshenko-portfolio/modem/README.md

 #### Running
 `cargo run`, `cargo run --release` will try to read klechtch.wav from the working directory.

-Alternatively, you can pass the name of the file you want to gecode to the program:
+Alternatively, you can pass the name of the file you want to decode to the program:
 `cargo run -- my_file.wav`